 MIMO Chain Tutorial#

-This tutorial is ideal for engineers or students learning about MIMO systems, and offers both practical insights and theoretical understanding.
+This tutorial is suited for engineers and students learning about MIMO systems, combining practical examples with theoretical background.

 Prerequisites#